 Tel 01553 775001

-Wheelchair access throughout.
 Visitors with disabilities may bring one companion in free.
-Guide dogs are welcome.
+The museum is accessible to wheelchair users.

 How to Find Us

 The Museum is on Market Street, next to the town's Bus Station.